itf/6s092/courses/IAP19/PS/PS03/content.md

 From the notes:

-Model of Computation (Word-RAM)
+The Model of Computation that we are using (and is commonly used in computers) is called Word-RAM.
+A quick run-down of some characteristics of this model:

-- Memory: Bit storage of 0 or 1
+- *Memory*: Bit storage of 0 or 1
-- Word: chunk of w bits for some fixed w (word size)
+- *Word*: chunk of $w$ bits for some fixed $w$ (word size)
-- Treat memory as a random access array of words
+- Treats memory as a random access array of words
-- Stores data in a sequence of integer-labeled, equally-sized chunks
+- Stores data in a sequence of integer-labeled (addressed), equally-sized chunks
-- Supports read, write from any bucket in O(1) time (random access)
+- Supports read and write from any address in O(1) time (random access)
-- Data Structure: Way of storing data supporting set of operations
+- *Data Structure*: Way of storing data supporting a set of operations

-For the following questions, suppose every number and the result of the operations we perform on them fit in a word in the ram.
+For the following questions, suppose every number (including the results of the operations we perform on them) fit in a word in the RAM.
+There may be multiple answers for each question.

 <question multiplechoice>
 csq_prompt = "Suppose we have 2 numbers, $x$, $y$.
 How many operations does it take to sum them?"